-The Fraud Investigation Service (FIS) branch of HMRC operates HMRC's Code of Practice 9 ("HMRC Investigations where we suspect tax fraud"), COP 8 (tax avoidance), the Offshore Coordination Unit, and the various Offshore Disclosure Facilities.
-FIS is considered the elite investigation arm of the tax authority and is mainly staffed by highly trained, experienced, high-flying investigators.
+The Fraud Investigation Service (FIS) branch of HMRC operates HMRC's Code of Practice 9 ("HMRC Investigations where we suspect tax fraud"), and COP 8 (tax avoidance).
+It also leads HMRC's ongoing campaign of investigating and challenging individuals and companies linked to offshore assets and structures.
+FIS is considered the elite investigation arm of the tax authority - and is mainly staffed by highly trained, experienced, high-flying investigators.

 Code of practice 9 (‘cases where we suspect tax fraud’) explains the Contractual Disclosure Facility (CDF).
 This is only used in cases where serious tax evasion is suspected.
-Tax avoidance (trying to pay less tax by using tax 'loopholes', such as marketed tax avoidance schemes) is dealt with by using Code of Practice 8.
-The FIS "tax fraud" teams dealing with Contractual Disclosure Facility cases (COP 9), and the "tax avoidance" teams dealing with COP8, are based in each of the UK’s major cities.
-The Offshore Disclosure Facility teams are based in Bootle, Birmingham, Leeds, London and Nottingham.
+FIS investigate suspected tax avoidance (e.g. trying to pay less tax by using tax 'loopholes' such as marketed or bespoke tax avoidance schemes, or though other structures such as trusts and offshore companies) under the terms of Code of Practice 8.
+Fraud Investigation Service units are based in each of the UK’s major cities.

 HMRC Fraud Investigation Service has a remit to deal with serious, new, unusual and complex situations; and tax fraud and tax avoidance linked to offshore banks, trusts, companies etc. It aims to only take on cases where the likely “yield” (of tax, interest and penalties) will be over £500,000.
 Many of HM Revenue & Customs' largest prosecutions started in FIS; many beginning as tax avoidance investigations rather than tax fraud enquiries.
-In Contractual Disclosure Facility cases (i.e. suspected tax fraud) where there is an outright denial; or failure to co-operate; or a materially incorrect disclosure; Fraud Investigation Service are likely to carry out intrusive and exhaustive investigations and then to impose large penalties - or to prosecute.
-If FIS is involved it means the taxman believes the case is serious, large and complex: and is going to lead to a large payment.
+FIS investigators use the whole range of HMRC's extensive information powers.
+They often carry out intrusive and exhaustive investigations.
 Such enquiries can be very damaging; especially as many Fraud Investigation Service cases involve extensive 3rd party enquiries (e.g. visits by the taxman to banks, business suppliers, customers, ex-employees, internet service providers etc.).